audiofeature/DeepLearningTutorial_2019/README.md

 ### Viewing Only

-If you do not want to install anything, you can simply view the tutorials' content in your browser, by clicking on each *.ipynb file (e.g. viewing this directly on Github).
+If you do not want to install anything, you can simply view the tutorials' contents in your browser by clicking on each *.ipynb file (e.g. viewing this directly on Github).

 The tutorial will open in a new window your browser for viewing.